 Frequently Asked Questions

 Turmeric milk can be taken once daily without any side effects.
-In fact drinking, regularly will boost your immune system and make you stronger physically and mentally.
+Drinking regularly will boost your immune system and strengthen you physically and mentally.

 You can drink it any time of the day, but I like to serve it in the morning post breakfast!
-It is also advised to consume it right before you sleep, as it promotes a good night’s sleep.
+Consuming it right before you sleep is also advised, as it promotes a good night’s sleep.

 You can consume 500 milligrams of turmeric per day.
-So basically, one to two glasses of haldi milk every day is good for your health.
+So basically, one to two glasses of haldi milk daily is good for your health.

 To make haldi doodh for a cough, add 3-4 crushed black peppercorns, 2-3 crushed cloves, 1-inch piece of cinnamon stick (crushed), 5-6 Indian holy basil leaves along with the regular recipe, and boil the milk for 10-15 minutes.